javajon/katacoda-solver/README.md

 The Solver uses SemVer and the versions are tracked and bumped automatically.
 A release is created for any commit with a new SemVer git tag.
 There are GitHub actions to build, tag, and create releases.
 The SemVer tagging, bumping, and releasing process is based on the GitHub action [jefflinse/pr-semver-bump](https://github.com/jefflinse/pr-semver-bump).

-A Merged pull request (PRs) triggers the automated SemVer advancement and a new [release](https://github.com/javajon/katacoda-solver/releases).
+Direct commits are not permitted to the main branch via a GitHub branch rule.
+Only PRs are commited to main.
+A Merged pull request (PR) triggers the automated SemVer advancement and a new [release](https://github.com/javajon/katacoda-solver/releases).
 With this comes the PR comments and PR labels and direct the bumping of the major, minor, and patch numbers.
+When a PR is merged to `main`, it **must** be labeled with either `major`, `minor`, or `patch`.
 When a new SemVer tag is created a new GitHub release is created with the updated Solver binary.
 This technique follows some best practices for automated GitOps.
 Branch names can be reused, such as `update`.
 The workflow for the PR is roughly follows this flow:

 ```bash
 git checkout -b update